 City Developments Limited (CDL) is a property and hotel conglomerate listed in Singapore and one of Singapore’s largest companies by market capitalisation.
 As Singapore’s property pioneer since 1963 with an impressive track record of having developed more than 36,000 luxurious and quality homes across diverse market segments and one of Singapore’s biggest landlords, CDL has over the past 50 years been committed to continually create value for our investors and stakeholders.
-Our focus on the triple bottom line has spearheaded our efforts to develop the right mix between financial and ethical performance, environmental stewardship and social engagement.
-Strong corporate governance and sustainability are thus integral pillars of our business, helping us to build trust, strengthen our brand equity and create lasting value.

 The weak global economic conditions and an increasingly competitive container shipping sector has hit the bottom lines of shipping and transportation companies across the world, but effective corporate governance helped Neptune Orient Lines Limited (NOL) steer its course through the waves of this challenging business climate.
 A strong partnership between NOL’s board and its management ensured operational efficiency and rigorous cost management for this shipping and transportation group, which handles about three million 40-foot equivalent units (FEUs) across 160 ports worldwide.

 The use of technology in the boardroom is not a new concept.
 The ability to consume a high volume of corporate information delivered through a browser that more directors are happy to consider a portable tablet solution as a viable alternative.